MF 225 : Talking out your first draft

 Our “first draft” spanned a three month period from late spring to early summer and by the end, we had close to 70 recorded conversations.
-These conversations would serve as the foundation of what would become Making Fake Star Trek.
+These conversations would serve as the foundation of the book.

 Close your word processor and give your fingers a rest.
 Instead, open up the recorder app on your phone and start talking.
-If you’re doing this with a co-author similar to Andy and me, then use Skype, which now has recording built-in as a native feature.
+If you’re doing this with a co-author, you can use Skype or Zoom, both of which now have native recording features.
 You don’t need fancy equipment – just a full charge, some earbuds, and your voice.
 Over the next few weeks, we’ll be building on this first draft.

 Scrivener (available for Mac, Win, IOS) is a book writing program that auto formats for self-publishing on Amazon’s KDP and other platforms.
 It’s a great tool with rich features that allow co-writers to collaborate through Dropbox.
 Scrivener has a bit of a learning curve but I’ve been a fan since 2017 and have talked to many authors who use it as their go-to.
 If you’re interested in Scrivener, you can use the coupon code MOVINGFORWARD to get 20% off your purchase (for Mac or Win).
 It’s a one-time license fee and available for Mac, Win, IOS.

 Note: this section contains affiliate links and coupon codes for which the author may receive some compensation.